ibm-cloud-docs/event-notifications/getting-started.md

  {{site.data.keyword.en_full}} is an event notification routing service that notifies you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
 You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to email, SMS, and webhooks.
 In this tutorial, we'll take you through the steps to get started.
 {: shortdesc}

+SMS as an event destination is set to be active soon.
+Watch this space for the announce.
+{: important }

 ## Pricing plans